No Drill Dentistry in West Hampstead | Medical Dental Spa

 Why Patients Choose a Fear-Free Approach

+It feels calmer, You understand what is happening and what your options are before any decision is made.
 You understand what is happening and what your options are before any decision is made.

-Treatment is scaled to the actual problem — nothing is done that is not clinically necessary.
+It feels proportionate, Treatment is scaled to the actual problem – nothing is done that is not clinically necessary.
+Treatment is scaled to the actual problem – nothing is done that is not clinically necessary.

 A tooth does not need to hurt to need attention.